ufclas/syllabus-manager/README.txt

 e.g.

-1. Upload `ufclas-syllabus-admin.php` to the `/wp-content/plugins/` directory
+1. Upload `ufclas-syllabus-manager.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates